Demonstrating and testing innovative solutions for cleaner and better urban transport and mobility in tourist destinations

 Achieving the objectives will increase the attractiveness of the city, both for tourists and for businesses in the sector and multiplier impacts in the economy for goods and services.
 All of these will contribute to better social cohesion (which attracts further investment).

-Vectos will be supporting planners in these cities with stakeholder engagement, service and infrastructure design, and will also be leading the task of unlocking private sector funding and investment.
+Vectos is supporting planners in these cities with stakeholder engagement, service and infrastructure design, and is also leading the task of unlocking private sector funding and investment.

 Many measures have been implemented in the 6 cities, with the intention to encourage a shift to more sustainable mobility amongst residents and tourists, such as:

 - Hybrid and eBus fleets have been trialled